Popular Search Algorithms in Artificial Intelligence (AI)

 Genetic Algorithms (GA)

-Genetic Algorithms utilize selection, crossover, and mutation operators reminiscent of biological evolution, to subject a population of solutions through generations.
+Genetic Algorithms utilize selection, crossover, and mutation operators reminiscent of biological evolution to subject a population of solutions through generations.

 Applications: Engineering optimization, scheduling, feature selection.